Knacker

 A knacker (/ˈnækər/), knackerman or knacker man is a person who removes and clears animal carcasses (dead, dying, injured) from private farms or public highways and renders the collected carcasses into by-products such as fats, tallow (yellow grease), glue, gelatin, bone meal, bone char, sal ammoniac, soap, bleach and animal feed.
 A knacker's yard or a knackery is different from a slaughterhouse or abattoir, where animals are slaughtered for human consumption.
 Since the Middle Ages, the occupation of "knacker man" was frequently considered a disreputable occupation.
 Knackers were often also commissioned by the courts as public executioners.

 Etymology

 The oldest recorded use of the word "knacker" dates to 1812, meaning "one who slaughters old or sick horses" and in 1855 "to kill, castrate", and is believed to be the same word as the earlier knacker/nacker "harness-maker" from the 1570s, surviving in 18th century dialects.
-The sense extension is perhaps because "knackers" provided farmers with general help in horse matters, including the disposal of dead horses.
+The sense extension is perhaps because "knackers" provided farmers with general help in horse matters, including the disposal of dead horses and animals.
 The word is of uncertain origin, perhaps from the Scandinavian word represented by Old Norse hnakkur, saddle, and related to hnakki, "back of the neck", possibly relating to neck.